cocos/cocos-docs/en/physics/physics.md

 ![physics-system](img/physics-system.jpg)

-The physics system is to assign real-world physical properties (gravity, thrust, etc.) to the game world and abstract it as a rigid-body model, so that game objects, under the action of forces, emulate real-world motion and the collision process between them.
-That is, on top of the classical Newtonian mechanics model, the motion, rotation and collision of game objects are calculated through API.
+The physics system is a crucial component of game engine, as it imbues the game world with the physical properties of the real world such as mass, gravity, and friction.
+This allows the game world to behave in a more realistic manner.
+The physics engine is responsible for simulating the motion and collision feedback of objects in the game world based on their physical properties.
+It is worth noting that the physics system is a complex system that interacts with not only game logic, but also the rendering system, animation system, and audio system.
+Typically, the game physics system only covers the basics of Newtonian mechanics, such as collision detection and rigid body motion.
+Other physical phenomena, such as fluid dynamics or soft body physics, require alternative approaches.
+Users can use the API provided by the physics engine to manipulate the physics system and achieve various physical effects in the game.

 Cocos Creator supports the following physics engines.

-- **ammo.js**: default physics engine, asm.js/wasm version of [Bullet](https://pybullet.org/wordpress/).
+- **Bullet**: default physics engine, asm.js/wasm version of [Bullet](https://pybullet.org/wordpress/).
 A physics engine with collision detection and physics simulation.
 - **builtin**: built-in physics engine, lightweight engine for collision detection only.
 - **cannon.js**: physics engine with collision detection and physics simulation.
 - **PhysX**: Game physics engine developed by [NVIDIA](https://developer.nvidia.com/physx-sdk).
 A physics engine with collision detection and physics simulation.